 Have with you the name, address, and phone number of parents of all your students.
 It is best if you carry this information with you.

-- Provide your students with evaculation procedures for your dormatory building.
+- Provide your students with evacuation procedures for your dormitory building.

 INSIST ON PROPER BEHAVIOR.

 Female students are not allowed in male dorms; male students are not allowed in female dorms.

 Students must wear their nametags at all times.
 Nametags must be easily and clearly visible.
 Nametags must be worn on the shirt.

 All students must observe all curfews and must be quiet after lights out.

 All sponsors and chaperones should feel free to correct any student who is acting improperly.
 The information desk can contact any of the regional directors if a student’s actions so warrant.
 There is a student behavior code available on this website and also printed on the back cover of the state book.
 Make sure that your students are familiar with this code.